-This Makefile set some variables before including the generic Makefile.dynamic which is installed within Frama-C. It may be customized in several ways to help building a plug-in (see Section 4.4 for details).
+This Makefile sets some variables before including the generic Makefile.dynamic which is installed within Frama-C. It may be customized in several ways to help building a plug-in (see Section 4.4 for details).

-The name of each compilation unit (here hello_world) must be different of the plug-in name set by the Makefile (here Hello), of any other plug-in names (e.g. value) and of any other Frama-C kernel OCaml files (e.g. plugin).
+The name of each compilation unit (here hello_world) must be different from the plug-in name set by the Makefile (here Hello), from any other plug-in names (e.g. value) and from any other Frama-C kernel OCaml files (e.g. plugin).